karunya-sankar/a3a-iot-ws-hub-dash/README.md

 First, make sure to install:
 1. `psutil` via Miniforge Prompt and the ee5450 env: `mamba install psutil` so that we can do the scans for "service discovery".
+1. `aioconsole` via Miniforge Prompt and the ee5450 env: `mamba install aioconsole` so that we can easily combine asyncio with user input
 1. Insomnia via: https://insomnia.rest/download

 Normally you'd use bleak or whatever Bluetooth Low Energy service